bocadilloproject/bocadillo/docs/guides/http/views.md

 The role of the `view()` decorator is to build a class-based view out of a function-based view.
 This is because internally, Bocadillo only deals with class-based views.

 Lucky you!
-We hide this implementation detail from you by automatically decorating function-based views when registering them via `@api.route()`.
+We hide this implementation detail from you by automatically decorating function-based views when registering them via `@app.route()`.
 :::

 ### Synchronous views